insolar/docs/docs/source/requester.rst

         "encoding/asn1"
       )

+.. content-tabs:: right-col

+   To build the requester, install, import, and set up the following:

    #.
-To prepare the requester, do the following:
+Set up your development environment if you don't have one.

    #.
-Insolar supports ECDSA-signed requests.
-Since an ECDSA signature in Golang consists of two big integers, declare a single structure to contain it.

-      .. _set_url:
+Install the `Go programming tools <https://golang.org/doc/install>`_.
+With the tools, you don't need to “reinvent the wheel”.

    #.
-Set the API endpoint URL for the testing environment, either the public one provided by Insolar or :ref:`locally deployed <deploying_devnet>`.
+Create a ``Main.go`` file.

    #.
-Create and initialize an HTTP client for connection re-use and store a ``cookiejar`` inside.
-   #.
-Create a variable for the JSON RPC 2.0 request identifier.
-The identifier is to be incremented for every request and each corresponding response will contain it.
+Inside, import the packages your requester will use.

+.. content-tabs:: left-col

    .. _cookie:

-   For example:
+   Prepare everything you need.

    .. code-block:: Go
       :linenos: